Build the Future with Osprey

 Memory Safe

-Strong typing prevents buffer overflows and memory leaks
+Strong static typing and immutable data prevent buffer overflows and data races.

 Real-World Examples